 A former chorister of Christ Church Cathedral, Dublin and vicar-choral of St Patrick’s, Irish composer Sir John Andrew Stevenson (1761-1833) wrote a considerable amount of choral music, songs, glees and catches.

 He also published dozens of ‘symphonies and accompaniments’ to poet Thomas Moore’s collection of Irish melodies, of which his simple and affecting piano accompaniment to ‘Oft in the Stilly Night’ is but one.

 This Scottish folk tune commemorates the defeat of James IV’s army at the Battle of Flodden in 1513.
 The original words are lost, but the melody was recorded in 1615.
-Today, the most commonly used words are those by Jean Eliot (b1727), who originally published her text anonymously.
+Today, the most commonly used words for 'Flowers of the Forest' are those by Jean Eliot (b1727), who originally published her text anonymously.

 Her poem was believed to be the original, but Robert Burns and others suspected it was an imitation and tracked down the author along with Sir Walter Scott and Allan Ramsey.
 Many pipers today refuse to perform this song except at funerals and memorial services, due to the reverence in which it is held.